rotem081/Gershoni-lab/Regression analysis/README.md

 import os
 ```

-we defiend two functions: Normalize and least_square.
+we defined two functions: Normalize and least_square.
 Normalize get an array of numbers and return a new array with zero mean and std=1
-<br> this funciton is useful because we need that all parameters have the same mean and std,
+<br> this function is useful because we need that all parameters have the same mean and std,
 for the least_square function.

 ```